Nitaivs/Aclaro/README.md

 The following command will boot up the image in the background and outputs the container ID that was created from running the image.

+---

+# Running the application in development mode locally

+## Frontend - Running locally

+This repository contains a React frontend in `frontend/JSFrontend`.

+Prerequisites
+- Node.js
+- npm (comes with Node.js)

+To run the frontend locally:
+Navigate to the frontend directory from the root of the repository:
+`cd frontend/JSFrontend`

+Install dependencies:
+`npm install`

+Start the development server:
+`npm run dev`

+Install dependencies:
+`npm install`

+Start the frontend in development mode:
+`npm run dev`

+This starts the React development server, typically accessible at `http://localhost:5173`.

 ## Backend - Running locally

 This repository contains a Spring Boot backend in `backend/proseed`.
 The backend supports three profiles: